The medical definition of “spotting”

 Perimenopause is the timeframe when people AFAB stands for “assigned female at birth.” near menopause – marking the end of their reproductive years.
 This typically occurs in your 40s, however, some people report changes in menstrual regularity as a result of perimenopause as early as their mid-thirties.
 10

 In a study of perimenopausal people, 24% reported an instance of intermenstrual bleeding.
 In perimenopausal people, there is a higher prevalence of both spotting in between periods and spotting after sex.
-11 Even with menstrual irregularity, it’s important to discuss any extremely heavy bleeding, extended bleeding over seven days, excessive spotting, or periods occurring less than 21 days apart.
+11 Even with menstrual irregularity, it’s important to discuss any abnormal vaginal bleeding such as extremely heavy bleeding, extended bleeding over seven days, excessive spotting, or periods occurring less than 21 days apart.
 10

 How to manage spotting: What products to use